GarageBand: MIDI editing

-GarageBand can import MIDI files and offers piano roll or notation-style editing and playback.
+GarageBand can import MIDI files and offers piano roll or notation and playback.
 By complying with the MIDI Standard, a user can edit many different aspects of a recorded note, including pitch, velocity, and duration.
 Pitch was settable to 1/128 of a semitone, on a scale of 0–127 (sometimes described on a scale of 1–128 for clarity).
 Velocity, which determines amplitude (volume), can be set and adjusted on a scale of 0–127.
 Note duration can be adjusted manually via the piano roll or in the score view.
 Note rhythms can be played via the software instruments, or created in the piano roll environment; rhythm correction is also included to lock notes to any time signature subdivision.
 GarageBand also offers global editing capabilities to MIDI information with Enhanced Timing, also known as Quantizing.
 While offering comprehensive control over MIDI files, GarageBand does not include several features of professional-level DAWs, such as a sequencer for drum tracks separate from the normal piano roll.
 However, many of these shortcomings have been addressed with each successive release of GarageBand.

-Also of note, MIDI sequences edited or created in GarageBand cannot be exported to other DAWs or programs without first being converted to audio.
+Also of note, MIDI sequences edited or created in GarageBand cannot be exported to other DAWs or programs (with the exception of Logic Pro) without first being converted to audio.
 A MIDI file can be extracted from a loop file created from a region, but this is not a general MIDI export facility, using manual steps and an open-source program.